mehdibaha/dotfiles/README.md

 These are my dotfiles.
 Take anything you want, but at your own risk.

-The master branch primarily targets macOS systems, but a fully [Linux-compatible version is available here](https://github.com/mehdibaha/dotfiles/tree/linux).
+Most of the features are targeted to macOS systems, but the dotfiles are fully compatible with Linux-based systems.

 ## Overview

 * Install brew/casks/macOS apps
-* Setup macOS settings (even the apps in the Dock!)
-* Setup settings for macOS apps (Sublime Text, Spectacle)
+* Setup settings for macOS and apps (Dock positions, Sublime Text, Spectacle)
 * Symlink dotfiles (bash_profile, vim, gitconfig...)
 * Setup periodic script w/ native launchd (for: backups, cleanups, updates...)